 - Reminder messages for upcoming services such as provided in Outpatient Clinics or Community Health Services, or for surgical procedures.

-If you have any issues, please contact with SWSD on 1300 285 533 or log a request through SARA.
+To discuss getting setup with TIMs or if you are experiencing any issues using the system, please contact with SWSD on 1300 285 533 or log a request through SARA.

 The general privacy and information security requirements of the Office of the Australian Information Commissioner for remote consultations relating to confidentiality, patient consent and security of patient information and medical records, are the same as the requirements for face-to-face consultations.